2012 Indonesian Air Force Fokker F27 crash

 On 21 June 2012, a Fokker F27 military transport aircraft of the Indonesian Air Force crashed into a housing complex near Halim Airport in Jakarta, Indonesia, while conducting a training flight.
-All seven people on board were killed; four people on the ground were also killed, and 11 more injured.
+All seven people on board, four people on the ground were killed and 11 more injured.

 Accident

 The F27 was on a training flight when it crashed while trying to land.
 Officials previously said that the aircraft crew had been conducting a touch-and-go exercise before the crash.
 The aircraft was not equipped with flight data recorders.

 Aircraft

-The plane was built in 1958 and used by Air Force for the past several years.
+The plane was built in 1958 and used by the Air Force for the past several years.
 TNI has said that it is in the process of procuring CN-295s to replace its Fokker F27s.